 We introduce two QITE primitives.
-Both of them possess the basic structure shown in Fig.\ \ref{fig:general_mindset} a), where a sequence of gates $\{V_k\}_{\in[q]}$, with $[q]\coloneqq\{1, 2, \hdots q\}$, generates an approximate block-encoding of the QITE propagator $F_\beta (H)$.
+Both of them possess the basic structure shown in Fig.\ \ref{fig:general_mindset} a), where a sequence of gates $\{V_k\}_{\in[q]}$, with $[q]\coloneqq\{1, 2, \hdots q\}$, generates an approximate block-encoding of $F_\beta (H)$.
 The circuit acts on the system, block-encoding ancillas and at most one extra qubit ancilla.
 The approximation consists of truncating an expansion of the exponential function at finite order $q$.
 Each gate $V_k$ makes one call to the oracle of $H$ (or its inverse) and contains $\mathcal{O}(1)$ parameterized single qubit rotations.
-The parameters of this gates are determined by such expansion using quantum signal processing \citep{low2017optimal, Low2019hamiltonian, gilyen2019,vanApeldoorn2020quantumsdpsolvers} (see Sec.\ \ref{sec:methods}).
+The parameters of this gates are determined by the function expansion using quantum signal processing \cite{low2017optimal, Low2019hamiltonian, gilyen2019,vanApeldoorn2020quantumsdpsolvers}.
 Conceptually, the two primitives differ in the kind of expansion and the type of oracle.
 Their circuit descriptions are given in the Methods, especially in Fig. \ref{fig:generalf}.